Why salary benchmarking is vital for success

 Establishing sector differences

 Pay varies widely depending by sector.
-For example, two specific businesses from within the scientific & instruments and manufacturing industries, with similar revenues, can pay their CEOs basic salaries of HK$2.9M and HK$1.7M respectively.
+For example, two specific businesses from within the scientific & instruments and manufacturing industries, with similar revenues, can pay their CEOs basic salaries quite differently.
 Salary benchmarking allows organisations to get an idea of these differences.

 Salary benchmarking allows companies to establish whether their senior executives’ remuneration packages are in line with the rest of the market.